There are "fat-free," "low-fat," "light," and "reduced-fat" products available. Here's what those terms mean:

 Watch your servings.
 If you eat three servings of low-fat ice cream, at 3 grams of fat and 250 calories per serving, you're eating 9 grams of fat and 750 calories!
 Sometimes it's better to eat one serving of more satisfying whole-fat food and avoid the extra calories and sugar in the low-fat version.

 Eat more vegetables, fruits, legumes, and whole grains.
 These give you nutrients and fiber to keep you feeling full longer, and they typically have fewer calories.
 They're also naturally low in fat.
-A baked potato is a better choice than “baked” potato chips.
+A medium baked potato is a better choice than “baked” potato chips (as long as you leave off the butter, cheese and sour cream!).
 The whole potato has more nutrients, more fiber, and fewer calories.
 Oatmeal, vegetables, and fruit also have soluble fiber, which helps the body lower blood cholesterol.
 Your diet should have variety and be based on whole foods.